puppeteer/puppeteer/docs/api.md

   - `timeout` <[number]> maximum time to wait for in milliseconds.
 Defaults to `30000` (30 seconds).
 Pass `0` to disable timeout.
 The default value can be changed by using the [page.setDefaultTimeout(timeout)](#pagesetdefaulttimeouttimeout) method.
 - returns: <[Promise]<?[ElementHandle]>> Promise which resolves when element specified by selector string is added to DOM.
 Resolves to `null` if waiting for `hidden: true` and selector is not found in DOM.

-Wait for the `selector` to appear within the element.
-If at the moment of calling the method the `selector` already exists, the method will return immediately.
-If the selector doesn't appear after the `timeout` milliseconds of waiting, the function will throw.
+Wait for an element matching `selector` to appear within the `elementHandle`’s subtree.
+If the `selector` already matches an element at the moment of calling the method, the promise returned by the method resolves immediately.
+If the selector doesn’t appear after `timeout` milliseconds of waiting, the promise rejects.

 This method does not work across navigations or if the element is detached from DOM.